Successful1991/frontend-project-lvl2/README.md

-# Getting Started with @hexlet/code
+# Getting Started with "diff generator"
 "diff generator" is a tool for identifying differences between files and generating a report in different styles

 ## Installation and Usage